bslew/RT32netlog/README.md

 # Initialization
-One time databse initialization is needed for each service eg.:
+One time databse initialization is needed before saving data to it.
+This applies to blocks that use tables that do not yet exist:

 ```sh
 python python/services/save-UDPdata-generic-module.py -m EXAMPLE1 --setup -c examples/RT32netlog.ini